 Small farmers and newer growing regions like Laoshan Village simply don’t get rewarded for their labor in the same way that brand names do.
 At the end of the day, our passion for what we do stems from the moral imperative we feel to help small farmers fight back against the overwhelming odds and build a brand for themselves.
 Working with small farmers gives them a chance to be appreciated outside the context of whether their tea was used for tribute or not.
 At the end of the day, seeking out individual farmers and the lesser known growing regions helps you get tea for less money, helps farmers make more money and encourages innovation in the industry by bringing money to regions that don’t have the brand equity of the few famous teas.

 We build our farmer relationships on trust with the goal of long term investment.
 We help each family build their brand, working with them on their goals and communicating their passion to tea lovers.
 In return, we get the privilege of sharing some of the best tea in the world.
 Because we don’t buy from the big workshops, we don’t have to fight the Chinese market on price.
-While other importers are stuck buying fake, low end Dragonwell without even knowing it, or paying way too much for low quality teas, our relationships give us access to the very best and pass it on to you.
+While other importers are stuck buying fake, low end Dragonwell without even knowing it, or paying way too much for low quality teas, our relationships give us access to the very best, and we pass this on to you.
 We benefit, farmers benefit, and you benefit.

 To learn more about the complexity and history of domestic demand in China, you can read the in-depth article on Domestic Demand in the tea industry.